FAQs | Working with Nate Fischer

-No. We will work with your builder, or tradespeople.
+Not at all.
+We will work with your builder, or tradespeople.
 We are more than happy to refer you to those who can help as well.
 You will not pay us for construction related labor, that is between you and your contractor.
 We will act as a liaison between you and the builder.

 Do I have to make purchases through you?

-No. You are welcome to make any purchases on your own.
+No, you do not.
+You are welcome to make any purchases on your own.
 Most clients do purchase through us, because of the discount we pass along.
 Typically, if Nate Fischer Interiors can save you money, we will purchase for you.

 What is the difference between an interior designer and an interior decorator?